noahhl/batsd/README.md

 The server is run as a separate process to allow for controlled upgrades of one or the other component, without affecting data acquisition or presentation.

-Example scripts to send data to statsd from various sources are included in `examples/acquisition/`.
 A sample client to extract data is included in `examples/client.rb`.
-[jeremy/statsd](https://github.com/jeremy/statsd-ruby.git) is the recommended ruby statsd client, regardless of whether using batsd or another server implementation.
+[jeremy/statsd](https://github.com/jeremy/statsd-ruby.git) is the recommended ruby statsd client for sending data.

 # Getting help and contributing

 ### Getting help with Batsd
 The fastest way to get help is to send an email to batsd@librelist.com.
-Github issues and pull requests are checked regularly, but email is always the fastest way to get help.
+Github issues and pull requests are checked regularly.

 ### Contributing
 Pull requests with passing tests are welcomed and appreciated.

 # License

- Copyright (c) 2012
+ Copyright (c) 2012 Noah Lorang

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the